Monday, July 1, 2019

 By Ezekiel Kimosop

-So who between God and Satan caused David to take the census?
+So who between God and Satan caused or moved David to take the census?

-This question needs to be handled with care giving regard to the divine attributes of the character of God as revealed in Scripture and the role of Satan as God's adversary and the enemy of His saints.
+Scripture projects Satan as God's adversary and the enemy of His saints.
+He deceived the woman and lured her into sinful disobedience (Genesis 3:1-6).
 We should also appreciate the operation of God's permissive and sovereign will over all His creatures including Satan.
+God is not an absentee deity!

-The two Scriptures above appear to contradict each other at the outset but in essence they are the works of two independent narrators who were observing the same event from two distinct theological perspectives.
-Both were inspired by the Holy Spirit (2 Timothy 3:16-17).
+The two texts of Scriptures above may appear to contradict each other at the outset but in essence they are the works of two independent narrators who were observing the same event from two distinct theological standpoints.
+Both writers were inspired by the Holy Spirit (2 Timothy 3:16-17).
 There is therefore no manifest contradiction in Scripture.

 Here is why....